cypherpunk-academy/2064/en/067_2064_Back in the 20th century.md

 Two men in black suits stood to his side, overlooking Fortunato and on two life-size monitors showing the two agents Lasse had spoken to in San Diego.
 A camera followed Fortunato automatically.

-Fortunato: "This is a CATASTROPE!
+Fortunato: "This is a CATASTROPHE!
 I give you two super hackers on a silver platter, and you just let them go.
 Ha!
-You call the CIA Trantüten and the NSA Schnarchnasen and then two hackers escape you with a simple car interplay ...
+You call the CIA Trantüten and the NSA Schnarchnasen, and then two hackers escape you with a simple car interplay ...
-The first one's already gone and we haven't had a signal from the second one in 35 minutes."
+The first one's already gone, and we haven't had a signal from the second one in 35 minutes."
 He showed a display on the wall that showed the names of Lasse and Sigur and behind each of them a map section with a question mark in the middle and a time.

 First agent: